peter-roland-toth/AoC-2020-Python/README.md

 ## Day 12
 Used Python's built-in complex numbers to handle changes on the ship's position and direction.
 Moving can be achieved by adding another complex number, while turning can be done with multiplying by `j` (right) or `-1j` (left).

+## Day 14
+An easy puzzle with a lot of bit manipulation involved.
+In the second part I used dynamic programming to generate all the possible memory addresses from the bit masks.